| NEBRODI

 1147m of altitude, the highest city in the Madonie, overlooking

 a dramatic open landscape.
-Its origins seem to go back
+Its origins seem to go back to

 Petra, a settlement founded by Sican tribes.
 However, the city,